nanoframework/Json.NetMF/README.md

+# nanoFramework.Json
 # Json.NetMF

-JSON Serializer and Deserializer library for the .NET Micro Framework and nanoFramework
+JSON Serializer and Deserializer library for nanoFramework and .NET Micro Framework

+This library is now being maintained by the nanoFramework team after being transfered from Matt Weimer.
-This library is a forked and modified version of Mike Jones's JSON Serialization and Deserialization library (https://www.ghielectronics.com/community/codeshare/entry/357).
+The library was originally forked and modified from Mike Jones's JSON Serialization and Deserialization library.

 Its hopefuly faster, more lightweight, and more robust.

-Here's a short blog post about how this library came to be: http://mattweimer.net/Posts/Details/1

 ## Requirements

+* nanoFramework 1.0 or higher
-Microsoft .NET Micro Framework 4.2 or higher or nanoFramework 1.0 or higher
+* Microsoft .NET Micro Framework 4.2 or higher

 ## Example Usage